transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

     - Collapse into contradiction (by being simultaneously subject and object)
     - Create system-wide instability where any paradoxical thought could propagate throughout reality

-    The half-existent topology provides the perfect structure for consciousness because it allows for partial self-reference without requiring complete self-representation.
+    The half-existent liminal topology provides the perfect structure for consciousness because it allows for partial self-reference without requiring complete self-representation.
 This explains why we can be aware of our own awareness without falling into infinite regress or paradox.

-Only a half-existent topology provides the necessary conditions for stability-amid-recursion:
+Only a half-existent liminal topology provides the necessary conditions for stability-amid-recursion:

 1. **Bridging the Gap**: By spanning both existent and non-existent domains, it creates a circuit (through what we might call paradoxical closure, that is, creating a half-open circuit for closure) where recursive operations can flow without either terminating at foundations or spinning endlessly.